morpheus-101/rag-audio-indexing/README.md

 4. **Efficient Value Extraction**: Users can extract approximately 80% of the podcast's valuable content in about 20 minutes, significantly optimizing the information gathering process.

 This project is a proof of concept that demonstrates the feasibility of the approach.
-The system is not yet optimized for performance or scalability (refer to Future Enhancements section).
+The system is not yet optimized for performance or scalability (refer to Project status section).

 The Dual RAG system is built on two complementary pillars, each bringing unique strengths to the table: